Creating and Importing Routers in Node.js

 How to Import a Router in Node.js

-Step 1: Create a Router (if you haven’t already)
+Step 1: Ensure a Router Exists

-Step 2: Import the Router
+Step 2: Import and Mount the Router

 // app.js